mayorD19/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7-Writing a function that encodes a string into 1337 8-Encoding a string using ROT-13
-9-Numbers have life and they are not meant to be on papaer
+9-Numbers have life and they are not meant to be on papaer 10- A dream doesn't become reality through magic; it takes sweat, determination and hard work